Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Simulations

-The third simulation (see Figure \ref{fig:regularly_spaced_sinus_diluted} top-left) is the same simulation than the one in Figure \ref{fig:regularly_spaced_sinus}, to which we added a normal distribution to dilute the sinusoidal wave.
-The sinusoidal wave is still centered on 0, with an amplitude between $-1$ and $+1$, with a standard deviation $\sigma_\mathrm{sine} = 0.71$.
-The normal distribution we generated has a standard deviation $\sigma_\mathrm{normal~distribution} = K \times \sigma_\mathrm{sine}$, with $\mathrm{K}$ the dilution factor (i.e. the noise to signal ratio).
-This distribution is then added to the sinusoidal wave, and we calculate the standard deviation of this combined signal $\sigma_\mathrm{combined}$.
-To obtain a combined signal with the same properties as the original signal, in order to decrease its signal to noise ratio, we normalize the combined signal by dividing by the dilution factor $K$.
-We called this new signal the ``corrected combined signal''.
-Finally, as for the previous simulations, we keep $2.65$\% of the signal, gathered in $125$~interval of $8$~hours separated by $\mathrm{N} \times 23.93$~hours (with $\mathrm{N} = 1, 2, 3, 4,...$) and a time resolution of $600$~seconds.
+The third simulation (see Figure \ref{fig:regularly_spaced_sinus_diluted} left) is the same {as} the one in Figure \ref{fig:regularly_spaced_sinus}, to which a normal distribution was added to dilute the sinusoidal wave {in order to move a little closer to a real signal and away from the idealised case of the previous figure and to obtain an LS periodogram {that} is close to what we show in Section~\ref{sec:real_signal}.} The sinusoidal wave is still {centred} on zero, with an amplitude between $-1$ and $+1$, {and a rms of} $\sigma_\mathrm{sine} = 0.71$.
+The normal distribution generated has a standard deviation of $\sigma_\mathrm{normal~distribution} = K \times \sigma_\mathrm{sine}$, with $\mathrm{K}$ being the dilution factor (i.e. the signal-to-noise ratio).
+This distribution is then added to the sinusoidal wave, and the standard deviation of this combined signal, $\sigma_\mathrm{combined}$, is calculated.
+To obtain a combined signal with the same properties as the original signal, in order to decrease its signal-to-noise ratio (S/N), the combined signal is normalised by dividing by the dilution factor $K$.
+This new signal is called the `corrected combined signal'.
+Finally, as for the previous simulations, $2.65$\% of the signal is kept and gathered in $125$~interval{s} of eight hours separated by $\mathrm{N} \times 23.93$~hours (with $\mathrm{N} = 1, 2, 3, 4,...$) and a time resolution of $600$~seconds.